IBM/watson-discovery-news/README.md

 This code pattern shows you how to tap into massive data sets to mine insight.
 You'll build a news mining web application with the Watson Discovery service using the Watson Node.js SDK.
 The app demonstrates two use cases using Watson Discovery News:

 * **Search**: Query for the most relevant new articles about a specific topic or subject.
 Because the news collection is pre-enriched with natural language processing, you can query not just on keywords or categories but also on concepts, sentiment, and relations to get richer search responses.

-* **Trending topics in the news**: Identify popular topics over the past 24 hours.
-Topics can be general, or specific to an industry or category.

 ## Flow